Farmers See the Need to Organize

 Almost immediately, Kuhfuss faced confrontations over agriculture chemical use, land use questions, trade and farm labor.
 Kuhfuss would deal with the agriculture policies of the Nixon administration throughout his term.

 Those inflationary concerns carried over into agricultural trade policies.
-Shortcomings in the Soviet Union's farm sector and slowly improving U.S. Soviet relations led to major new U.S. grain exports.
-The sales caused a sharp short term rise in grain prices and a consumer/industry backlash in the United States.
-Processors and consumer groups issued warnings of sharply higher food prices which shaped future policy debates.
+Shortcomings in the Soviet Union's farm sector and slowly improving U.S.-Soviet relations led to major new U.S. grain exports.
+The sales caused a sharp short-term rise in grain prices and a consumer/industry backlash in the United States.
+Processors and day to dayhigher food prices, which shaped future policy debates.

 The era marked the beginning of the consumer movement's involvement in agricultural policy matters, including organized opposition to higher meat prices.
 Similar food price concerns led to President Ford's embargo of soybean sales to Japan.
 After finally realizing long sought export markets, AFBF recognized the danger such embargoes would have on future trade policies.
 Farm Bureau sharply criticized the embargo in adopting policy positions.
 AFBF repeatedly warned that the U.S. would be viewed as an unreliable supplier.